Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 1) Constructing the Catalog
 -----------
 We first downloaded the data for all subfields within the `Boötes survey <https://legacy.noirlab.edu/noao/noaodeep/>`_ -- with these 27 fits files we can use pyBIA to automatically detect sources and create a photometric and morphological catalog, although the NDWFS team included `merged catalogs <https://legacy.noirlab.edu/noao/noaodeep/DR3/DR3cats/matchedFITS/>`_ with their data release.
-We extracted four items from their merged catalogs, the ra & dec positions of each detected object, as well as the name of the corresponding subfield and the its NDWFS object name.
+We extracted four items from their merged catalogs: the ra & dec positions of each detected source, the name of the corresponding subfield, as well as its NDWFS object name.
 This was saved as a Pandas dataframe.

 To create a catalog we can use the pyBIA.catalog module, which takes as optional inputs the x and y pixel positions of each object (if no positions are entered then DAOFINDER is applied to detect sources).
 Since we need pixel positions we need to load astropy and use their `World Coordinate System implementation <https://docs.astropy.org/en/stable/wcs/index.html>`_ to convert our ra/dec equatorial coordinates to image pixel coordinates.